agentrickard/domain/README.txt

   - Edit all domain status flags

 Additional batch actions are made available for the Domain Configuration module.
-Other modules may Implements hook_domainbatch() to provide additional batch actions.
+Other modules may Implements hook_domain_batch() to provide additional batch actions.

 It may be necessary to enter the batch form from the primary domain.